agreenjay/sysmon/README.md

 # sysmon
-A collection of useful PowerShell tools to collect, organize, and visualize Sysmon event data To get going with this you'll need to:
+A collection of useful PowerShell tools to collect, organize, and visualize Sysmon event data.
+To get going with this you'll need to:

 1. Download Doug Finke's powershell alogithms: https://github.com/dfinke/powershell-algorithms